-- Raw apple cider vinegar may help improve bowel irregularity, thereby removing toxins from the body at a faster rate.
+- May encourage bowel movement regularity, thereby removing toxins from the body at a faster rate.

-- Helps clear up skin conditions and blemishes giving a more smooth texture and appearance.
+- Helps clear up skin conditions and blemishes to produce a smoother texture and appearance.

-- Raw apple cider vinegar helps to break down fats so that your body can use them rather than store them.
-For this reason, many diets include raw apple cider vinegar in the regimen.
+- Breaks down fats so your body can use them instead of storing them.
+For this reason, many diets include organic raw apple cider vinegar in the regimen.

-- Raw organic apple cider vinegar is even safe for pets.
-It has been used to help control fleas and even promotes a healthy, shiny coat.
+- Organic raw apple cider vinegar is even safe for pets.
+It has been used to control fleas and promote a healthy, shiny coat.

 What Can Raw Apple Cider Vinegar Do for Me?

-Beneficial ingredients in raw apple cider vinegar give it its power to make us feel better, look better, and feel energized.
-Just look at some of the beneficial ingredients in raw apple cider vinegar.
+The beneficial ingredients in organic raw apple cider vinegar give it the power to help us look and feel better and more energized.
+Some of the beneficial ingredients in organic raw apple cider vinegar include:

 - Potassium supports healthy teeth, hair, and sinuses.